Zeros of modular forms and Faber polynomials

 Let $f\in M_k$ be a nonzero modular form of weight $k>0$.
 Then the valence formula is:

 where $\rho= (-1+\sqrt{-3})/2$ and the sum is over the zeros of $f$ in the fundamental domain $\mathcal F$ other than $\rho$ and $i$.

-From the valence formula \eqref{zeros formula} we see that if $ k'\in \{0,4,6,8,10 \}$ then the zeros of $E_{k'}$ are all simple; and if $k'=14$ then there is a simple zero at $i$ and a double zero at $\rho$.
-We also see that, writing as before $k=12\ell+k'$, and form of weight $k$ has at least the same zeros as $E_{k'}$, so is divisible by $E_{k'}$.
+From the valence formula \eqref{zeros formula} we see that if $ k'\in \{ 4,6, 10 \}$ then the zeros of $E_{k'}$ are all simple; if $k'=8$ then there is a double zero at $\rho$ and no others; and if $k'=14$ then there is a simple zero at $i$ and a double zero at $\rho$.
+We also see that, writing as before $k=12\ell+k'$, and form of weight $k$ has at least the same zeros as $E_{k'}$, so is divisible by $E_{k'}$ (for $k'=0$ we set $E_0=1$).
 We will use the term ``trivial zeros'' for the zeros of $f\in M_k$ arising from these symmetries.
 The non-trivial zeros of $f$ are thus the zeros of the quotient $f/E_{k'}$.